School-of-Innovation/c-programming-smart-home-automation-simulation-Sanjay8019/ReadMe.md

 - **Add Auto-Lock**: If no motion is detected for 5 inputs, the door locks automatically.
 - **Temperature Alert System**: If any room’s temperature goes above 30°C, display a warning.
-- **Energy Saving Mode**: If all lights are ON for too long, suggest turning them OFF.
+- **Energy Saving Mode**: If all lights are ON for too long, suggest turning them OFF.rrays and Functions (No Structs, No Pointers, No Global Variables).
+2.The entire system should be menu-driven (switch-case implementation).
+3.Arrays should be dynamically sized based on user input (rooms & devices).
+4.Only use basic C operations (No advanced data structures like linked lists or queues).